 - Conspiracy Theorist David Icke claims in his book The Biggest Secret that the world is secretly ruled by reptilian aliens who can take human shape and interbreed with humans.
 Specifically, 12-foot tall specimens that drink human blood.note Sounds like he read a little too much Robert E. Howard pulp novels, as King Kull has the same plot points.

 - There was a Russian scientist in the early 20th century who attempted to create a Humanzee, but apparently none of his experiments panned out and his funding was eventually cut.
-Interesting that in all accounts of trying to inseminate human women with ape sperm, the ape always happen to die shortly before the scheduled date.
+Interesting that in all accounts of trying to inseminate human women with ape sperm, the ape always happens to die shortly before the scheduled date.
 For the curious, said scientist was Ilya Ivanovich Ivanov (#5 on the list, bottom of the first page).
 Apparently, the story gets even stranger.
 Thoroughly examined here.
 Ivanov can be conservatively described as having been a completely insane crackpot, but stories of surviving Humanzee creations are the accounts of conspiracy theories with no evidence behind them and most of what we know of biology arguing for its near impossibility.